KwatMDPhD/Note/TODO_medicine/assess_a_patient.md

 Considered other diagnoses

-- DIAGNOSIS_1
+- DIAGNOSIS_1.

-- DIAGNOSIS_2
+- DIAGNOSIS_2.

-- DIAGNOSIS_3
+- DIAGNOSIS_3.

 ## Problem

 (Every problem leads to a specific action.)

 - LUMP_1 with PROBLEM_1, PROBLEM_2, and PROBLEM_3.

-- Allergy
+- Allergy.

-- History of HISTORY
+- History of HISTORY.

-- Social behavior
+- Social behavior.

-- Socioeconomic status
+- Socioeconomic status.